Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Relaxation Times: as Captured in other physical quantities

-The time-averaged expectation of any operator $\hat{A}$ is defined as \cite{quantumgas}
+The time-averaged expectation of any operator $\hat{A}$ is defined as \cite{mukherjee2025relaxation}

-computed over $t_i = 0$ to $t_f = 50$, the interval capturing the relaxation dynamics.
-Here, $t_i=0$ corresponds to equal population ($s^0_z=0$), and beyond $t_f=50$, fluctuations decay as the system approaches a steady atom-favored state.
-Although the system is not in equilibrium or steady state, and technically, not in the ergodic domain, still we use the time-averaging as it effectively characterizes the dominant behavior during relaxation.\\ In Sec. \ref{longitudinal marker}, we investigate the effects of $\lvert s^0_z\rvert$, and $\epsilon_b$ on a few relevant physical quantities and attempt to relate these findings to the trends observed in the relaxation process.
-Specifically, we focus on four key quantities: (i) time-averaged drift speed ($\lvert\bar{\dot{s}}_z\rvert$), (ii) time-averaged conversion efficiency ($\bar{\Gamma}$) as an indicator for behaviour of $T_z$ when $s^0_z$, and $\epsilon_b$ are the variable, respectively.
-The behavior of $T_{x\text{-}y}$ is consistently reflected in (i) the time-averaged von Neumann entropy ($\bar{S}_\text{V}$), (ii) time-averaged fidelity ($\bar{F}$), and (iii) the time-averaged Husimi-$Q$ distribution ($\bar{H}$) when the initial polarization $s^0_z$ is varied.
-Also, when the detuning $\epsilon_b$ is treated as the variable, the (i) time-averaged participation ratio ($\bar{P}_{\text{R}}$), (ii) time-averaged condensate fraction ($\bar{C}_+$), and (iii) time-averaged quantum Fisher information ($\bar{Q}$) serve as indicators of coherence, as discussed in Sec.~\ref{transverse marker}.
+We compute several such quantities in the range $t_i = 0$ to $t_f = 10$, the interval capturing the relaxation dynamics.
+Here, $t_i=0$ corresponds to the initial condition with equal population and zero coherence, and beyond $t_f=10$, fluctuations decay as the system approaches a steady atom-favored state (Fig. \ref{relaxation s}) : so any expectation value calculated in this range reflects the gross quantitative behavior along the relaxation path.

+It is to be noted that the system is not in equilibrium or steady state in this time-window, and technically, not in the ergodic domain.
+Still we use the time-averaging as a crude marker because it effectively characterizes the dominant system traits.

+We investigate the effects of $\lvert s^0_z\rvert$, and $\epsilon_b$ on a few relevant physical quantities and attempt to relate these findings to the trends observed in the relaxation process.
+Specifically, we focus on four key quantities: (i) the time-averaged drift speed ($\lvert \bar{\dot{s}}_z \rvert$) and (ii) the time-averaged conversion efficiency ($\bar{\Gamma}$), which characterize the behavior of $T_z$ as functions of the initial imbalance $\lvert s_z^0\rvert$ and the detuning $\epsilon_b$ (Sec. \ref{longitudinal marker}); and (iii) the time-averaged von Neumann entropy ($\bar{S}_{\mathrm{V}}$) and (iv) the time-averaged condensate fraction ($\bar{C}_+$), which probe the transverse dynamics $T_{x\text{--}y}$ under variations of $\lvert s_z^0\rvert$ and $\epsilon_b$ (Sec. \ref{transverse marker}).
 Subsequently, Sec. \ref{physical insight} provides the physical insight underlying the shift of the resonance position toward positive detuning (i.e., to the right of the resonance point).